d2l-ai/d2l-en/chapter_preliminaries/probability.md

 ## Summary

 So far, we covered probabilities, independence, conditional independence, and how to use this to draw some basic conclusions.
 We also introduced some fundamental probability distributions and demonstrated how to sample from them using Apache MXNet.
 This is already a powerful bit of knowledge, and by itself a sufficient set of tools for developing some classic machine learning models.
-In the next section, we will see how to operationalize this knowlege to build your first machine learning model: the Naive Bayes classifier.
+In the next section, we will see how to operationalize this knowledge to build your first machine learning model: the Naive Bayes classifier.

 ## Exercises